serqco/qabstracts/codebook.md

   A concrete reference to a concrete external resource such as a software artifact, materials package, data package, appendix, or similar item.
+- code `results`:
+  information about the immediate outcome of a study in the form of empirical results.
+See `claim`.
 - code `X`:
   Unknown class.
 The sentence needs to be revisited and classified.